greeenlaser/opengl_parser/README.md

 # Running the executable

 Once the executable has been compiled simply run it in *out/build/debug/KalaTool.exe* or *out/build/release/KalaTool.exe* and press Enter to close the executable once it has finished.

----

-# Filtering extensions

-The filtering system for extensions is split into two passes.

-## Extension pre-pass filter

-...

-## Extension post-pass filter

-...

----

-# Filtering layers

-...